Versent/golang-lambda-pipeline/README.md

    `buildspec.yaml`)
 1. Build artefacts are packaged and stored for deployment in S3 using `aws cloudformation package`
-1. The application is automatically deployed to the staging environment
+1. The change set is automatically deployed to the staging environment stack
-1. The change must be manually approved
+1. The change must be manually approved before anything is deployed to production
-1. The same packages are used to deploy the application to production
+1. The change set is applied to the production stack, and must then be approved *again* before it is deployed

 ### Deploy Account